 Leaving Kos by ferry we headed to Rhodes, the largest of the Dodecanese islands.
 The benefit of travelling by boat, you get to see other islands along the way.
 In our case the ferry had one stop over in Symi.
 Symi harbor is a sight to behold.
 All buildings in the small harbor are painted in warm, red and orange […]

 Leaving Kos by ferry we headed to Rhodes, the largest of the Dodecanese islands.
 The benefit of travelling by boat, you get to see other islands along the way.
 In our case the ferry had one stop over in Symi.
 Symi harbor is a sight to behold.
 All buildings in the small harbor are painted in warm, red and orange tones.
 I am not sure if this is a tradition or not but the result makes Symi harbor look like a doll house.
+Later I learned that all had to be restored because a retreating German army ordered all ammunition depots destroyed and pretty much blew up all of the island’s housing.
+Since then the native population has also dwindled from once 22,000 to about 3,000.
+It appears tourism reengineered another takeover.

 The stop over is short and then it was just another short trip to Rhodes.
 Rhodes is due to its location, loaded with history and accordingly a popular destination.
 Most of the tourism seems to be based close to the city of Rhodes.
 We chose a small village, Stegna, right at the sea.
 Our good fortune was to visit before Europeans headed into summer vacation.
 So the island was still in preparation and we had Stegna to ourselves.
 One restaurant had opened and it turned out the owner’s wife was from Chicago.
 Of course with such connections we had arrived and the children came to know Greek hospitality.
 It didn’t take long a local fisherman was found who would give us a little tour of otherwise inaccessible beaches and a lesson in fishing.
 This is the Greece experience I wanted my boys to have!